nsmith-/RCTStandaloneDQM/README.md

 Automated Setup
 ---------------
 A cronjob is set up in `rctcmstr` to check for new runs every hour.
+It runs off the `master` branch of this repository.

 The outputs can be found at http://cmsdoc.cern.ch/~rctcmstr/RCTStandaloneDQM/